oeoeoe/GoodVibrations/README.md

 The app requires no extra files, just download the files, import it into Android Studio and run it.

-Somoe views onoly contains dummy data, these views are: **Dictiooonary view**, **Setting view** and **Message Histoory view**.
-These views have no functiality, they serve mostly as a placeholder to shoowcase whhats to come.
+Some views only contains dummy data, these views are: **Dictionary view**, **Settings view** and **Message History view**.
+These views have no functionality, they serve mostly as a placeholder to showcase whats to come.

 #### What works right now?